 - Client and Endpoint Protection: Your enterprise uses various hardware and software systems, such as mobile devices and browsers, to access your cloud resources.
 You are responsible for securing all clients and endpoints that you allow to access Oracle Cloud Infrastructure services.

-- Physical Security: Oracle is responsible for protecting the global infrastructure that runs all of the services offered in Oracle Cloud Infrastructure.
+- Physical Security: Oracle is responsible for protecting the global infrastructure that runs services offered in Oracle Cloud Infrastructure.
 This infrastructure consists of the hardware, software, networking, and facilities that run Oracle Cloud Infrastructure services.

 For information about using security credentials to access Oracle Cloud Infrastructure, see Security Credentials.